artecs-group/RVfpga-sim-addons/Computer_Fundamentals/README.md

 }
 ```

 Implement and test the following program, which combines C and RISC-V assembly languages, to determine which of two vectors is farther from the origin.
 Note that function ```guardar``` is implemented in assembly.
-Once you've tested and understood the program, translate function ```eucl_dist``` into RISC-V assembly.
+Once you've tested and understood the program, translate function ```eucl_dist``` into RISC-V assembly in a similar way.

 ```
 # define N 5